golclinics/micropilot-entry-challenge/itsmagondu/README.md

  - Python 3

 ## Testing
- - navigate into the application directory `cd itsmagondu`
  - run `python3 test_count_zeros.py`

  The test script should run two tests.
 One with valid data (a list) and another with invalid data (a string)